ahmedelgabri/gabri.me/src/_content/blog/death-by-thousand-config-files.md

 - One place to handle most of the logic (env switching, etc...)
 - Restoring some sanity?

-I really do like all of these projects, they are amazing projects made by smarter people than I am.
-But honestly I never felt JavaScript fatigue, but I started to feel Config/rc files fatigue.
+I do like all of these projects, they are amazing projects made by smarter people than I am.
+I never felt JavaScript fatigue, but I started to feel Config/rc files fatigue.